Everything You Need to Know About Crocus

 - Grow from small bulbs, best planted shallow.

 - Will multiply and bloom each year.

 - Sow in drifts.

-- Can grow in lawns.
+- I’ve seen it grown in lawns.

 - Popular colours are purple, yellow and lilac.